 - Workload Management: Be mindful of workloads and provide support to manage tasks during challenging times.

 - Menopause Policy: Develop and implement a specific menopause policy that outlines the support available to employees.
 This policy should be communicated clearly to all staff.
+Contact us today to see how Roots HR can develop a Menopause Policy for your organisation

 - Sick Leave Policies: Ensure that sick leave policies are flexible enough to accommodate time off for menopause-related health issues without penalty.